 By Rachel Hoeing

 If you are traveling to Walt Disney World with your family, I’ve got 20 tips to share with you today!
 My sister, daughter, and I took a magical vacation to Disney at the beginning of December.
 I have always loved Disney World, but something about this trip was just amazing and I honestly haven’t been able to stop thinking about all of the fun we had while there.
 The main contributing factor is that we’ve now taken our family a few times, we know the ins and outs, and we have learned to plan ahead.
 I hope that today’s blog can help give you the same experience!

-My tips change after each and every visit because Disney itself is always changing!
+My tips change after each and every visit because Walt Disney World itself is always changing!
 If you haven’t read our Disney blogs on TMoM before, click here to find even more tips and resources.
 Keep in mind that the park is constantly evolving, so some older blogs might be a little outdated, but the bulk of the info is usually relevant.

 Disney tips from our most recent visit:

 1. Use a Disney Vacation Planner.
 This is a travel agent who specializes in Disney World trips.
 You pay nothing.
 The planner earns commission from Disney, so it’s honestly a no-brainer.
 Do you HAVE to get a Disney planner?
 No. Do they help make your vacation planning stress-free and so much easier?
 Absolutely!
 One of our TMoM website sponsors, Angie Ware with Key to the World Travel, specializes in Disney planning, and I have personally used Disney planners from Aladdin Travel who are amazing.
 I also have friends who work for Be Our Guest Travel Company who are highly skilled at what they do!